 Summarizing, you should now see how ESG adoption can transform a portfolio, and how different types of sustainability integration have different results for clients.

-Sustainability investing is no longer a niche topic, but is wholly connected to some of the biggest issues of our times.
+Sustainable investing is no longer a niche topic, but is wholly connected to some of the biggest issues of our times.
 In this chapter, you will learn: